Man charged with DWI after truck slams into at least 10 cars outside Texas Roadhouse in High Point

 HIGH POINT, N.C. – Police have charged a man accused of slamming into multiple cars with a truck outside a High Point restaurant on Wednesday.

-Timothy Wickline, 61, has been charged with impaired driving and reckless driving after a truck slammed into at least 10 cars at about 8 p.m. at the Texas Roadhouse at 3940 Brian Jordan Place.
+Timothy Wickline, 25, of of Clintonville, W.V., has been charged with impaired driving and reckless driving after a truck slammed into at least 10 cars at about 8 p.m. at the Texas Roadhouse at 3940 Brian Jordan Place.

 Witnesses said the truck came flying out of the Food Lion parking lot.
 No injuries were reported.